Turmoil and controversy ensued. It lingered throughout Jets' training camp and ESPN was there to capture every moment of a seeming ticking time bomb.

-The Jets' eventual collapse is essentially inevitable.
+The Jets' eventual collapse is essentially inevitable in 2012.

-Mark Sanchez and Co. head into New England this Sunday to clash with the Patriots (3-3), clinging to an imaginary lead in the AFC East via divisional tiebreaker.
+Mark Sanchez and Co. head into New England this Sunday to clash with the Patriots (3-3), clinging to an imaginary lead in the AFC East, via divisional tiebreaker.
 That will almost surely change as New York will desperately attempt to stay afloat against their arch nemesis.
 The Jets are floundering at the .500 mark almost halfway through the season and have yet to actually defeat a quality football team.

 Sanchez has struggled mightily, failing to complete 50 percent of his passes while managing a horrid 70.9 quarterback rating.
 But, despite his gleaming inconsistency, Mark Sanchez is the best quarterback on the Jets' roster.
 Those who chant for Tebow have been terribly misguided by the so-called "experts," such as ESPN's Skip Bayless.